DiRoots-Limited/DiRoots.One.Releases/docs/pages/TableGen/TG-TableGen.md

 # TableGen
 {: .no_toc }
-Import your spreadsheets into Revit as Legend Views, Schedule Views and Drafting Views.
+Import your spreadsheets, PDF and Word document into Revit as Legend Views, Schedule Views and Drafting Views.
-Collaborate with non-Revit users and bring the beauty of your Excel Tables into Revit.
+Collaborate with non-Revit users and bring the beauty of your Excel Tables, PDF and Word documents into Revit.

 ## Table of contents
 {: .no_toc .text-delta }